 Every time we visit, Santa Cruz County gets more and more dog-friendly.
 And this year there are several new opportunities to bark about.
 Read more.

-Big Sur Alert
+Big Sur alert

 Last fall’s fires, combined with harsh winter storms, were not kind to the popular state parks along Highway 1 in the Big Sur region.
 Much of this scenic slice of coastline remains inaccessible due to unstable hillsides and destruction of the Pfeiffer Canyon Bridge (about half a mile south of Big Sur Station), which has been demolished and is being rebuilt.
 It won’t reopen until fall a Read more.

-Exceptions to California state park rules
+Exceptions to California State Parks rules

 MacKerricher State Park.
 Photo by Don Kawahigashi.